wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.6 =
+Upgrade now for full compatibility with WooCommerce Version 2.3.7 and WordPress version 4.1.1

 = 2.2.5 =
 Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0